-Meas ure No. Measure Category Focus Lead Authority ing ment ation Target Pollution Reduction in the AQMA Progress to Date Estimate d Completi on Date Comments 3 Pool Bike Hire Scheme Alternative to Private Vehicle Use/Promoti ng Travel Alternatives A pool bike hire scheme is being rolled out for council employees for work related short journeys.
+Meas ure No. Measure Category Focus Authority ment ation Target Pollution Reduction in the AQMA Progress to Date Estimate d Completi on Date Comments 3 Pool Bike Hire Scheme Alternative to Private Vehicle Use/Promoting Travel Alternatives A pool bike hire scheme is being rolled out for council employees for work related short journeys.
 Pannier top boxes are available to carry documents.
 Bikes are fitted with GPS trackers to determine which routes are most frequently used to allow targeting of new cycle lanes and plans are in place to roll out a bike hire scheme for the general public.
 Discounts are available for council employees to purchase bikes for home to work use.
 2018: A business pool bike scheme has been recently introduced in central Kilmarnock via the Council office, and it is hoped this can be rolled out to other towns.
+2019: Pool Bike Hub; A pool bike scheme has been set up at Crookedholm Transport Depot, with the provision of 2 electric bikes and 2 manual bikes along with safety equipment for use by employees for work related journeys.
 Safer Communi ties and Partner Business es.
-No AQMA Employee hire scheme underway in 2016.
+2015 · 2016 No AQMA Employee hire scheme underway in 2016.
 Four unisex electric assisted bikes and standard bikes available.
 2018: Business pool bike scheme introduced in Kilmarnock.
+2019: Pool Bike Hub set up in Crookedholm.
 Ongoing The Active Travel Hub can help!
 EAC are offering free short term bike loans for East Ayrshire Council employees to use on their commute to work and to get between council buildings during the working day.
 4 electric bikes are available which can be loaned for up to a maximum of 2 months FREE OF CHARGE!
 Essential cycle skills training, route planning and cycle buddies are also available from The Hub.
-4 Active Travel Hub Alternative to Private Vehicle Use/Promoti ng Travel Alternatives The Council has established an Active Travel Hub in Kilmarnock to promote cycling and walking as an alternative to the car.
+4 Active Travel Hub Alternative to Private Vehicle Use/Promoting Travel Alternatives The Council has established an Active Travel Hub in Kilmarnock to promote cycling and walking as an alternative to the car.
 Promote cycling through advertising, leaflets and maps to encourage cycling as an alternative to short car journeys and promote the health benefits of cycling.
 As part of this initiative the Council is introducing a Pool Bike Scheme to promote business cycle use and complement the Cycle to Work Scheme.
-Develop and adopt an EAC Travel Plan to encourage staff to use sustainable modes of transport in their work related travel.
-The Active Travel Officer will work with employers to promote cycling and walking as an alternative to commute by car.
-Requirement for the adoption of Travel Plans at all significant new retail, Economy and Skills 2017 2017 onwar ds No AQMA 2018: Ayrshire Roads Alliance have completed year 1 of their Active Travel Strategy Ongoing Ongoing.
+Develop and adopt an EAC Travel Plan to encourage staff to Communi ties, Economy and Skills 2017 - 2017 onwar ds No AQMA 2018: Ayrshire Roads Alliance have completed year 1 of their Active Travel Strategy Ongoing Ongoing.
 Details in East Ayrshire Local Transport Strategy (LTS).